 Puerh tea has great health benefits, especially for weight control and as a digestive aid.

 Traditionally, puerh cakes are stacked together and wrapped in a bamboo skin case called a tong.
 One tong is composed of 7 individual cakes.
 To purchase a tong, simply purchase 7 cakes, and leave us a note that you desire a tong.

 Caffeine level: Low

-It has very little earthy taste, is very smooth and naturally sweet, with a hint of roasted plum and black cherry.
+It is very smooth and naturally sweet, with a hint of roasted plum and black cherry.
 If using the gongfu method, the first five steeps are very floral, unlike most other shu puerh teas, and it gets sweeter with each steeping.

 Western style: 210oF, 4g for 6-8 oz of spring/filtered water, 0.5-1 minutes, 8 steepings.
 We advise against the use of tap water as well as purified water.

 Gongfu style (recommended): Please click here for Gongfu brewing instructions.